 When we have processed your application we will place you in one of the bands below:

-Band A - Community Contribution
+Band C – Community Contribution and Homelessness Prevention

 This band is for those people who provide a service to the community.
 This includes through employment, volunteering, fostering, carers and members of the Armed Forces.
 It also includes applicants who have a Homelessness Prevention Duty accepted.

-Band B - Assistance
+Band M – Medical and Health Assistance

 This band is if someone in your house is unable to access the bathroom, bedroom, kitchen or living room.

-Band C - Reasonable Preference
+Band R – Reasonable Preference (Unsuitable Housing)

 This band is for households that have a local connection and a housing need.

 Once you have been placed in a band and given a bidding number you can start bidding for properties through the Kent Homechoice website.